tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 It stood there with its head bowed, supporting itself on its knuckles like a primate, breathing slowly.
 Deep and steady.

 Charles and I pressed ourselves flat against the far wall, every muscle frozen, terror etched deep into our faces.
-I prayed, desperately, that it would leave through the door, vanish into the black woods outside, joining whatever other horrors roamed the night.
+I prayed, desperately, that it would leave through the door, vanish into the black woods outside, joining whatever other horrors roamed the nigh.
+Then it lifted its head to face us.

-Then it turned to face us, and time turned to ooze.
+Time turned to ooze.

 The creature before me was a grotesque fusion of human and predator, every detail twisted into something nightmarish.
 Its face was elongated and wolf-like, jagged fangs coated in dark congealed blood.
 Feral amber eyes sat deep in its skull, radiating a cold, calculating awareness.
 Coarse black hair sprouted unevenly across its scalp and face, framing the gaping maw with matted clumps, and its thin, cracked, purple skin stretched taut over high cheekbones.
-The nose was that of a wolf, and a bright red tongue came out to wet it.
+A bright red tongue came out to wet its muzzle.

 Its torso was emaciated yet unnaturally muscular, sinews flexing under its purple-grey, bruised skin.
 Dark, wiry hair ran down its spine, curling around the shoulders and arms.
 The arms themselves were grotesquely long, with hands that ended in elongated fingers tipped with blackened, hooked claws, its knuckles protruded like small, jagged boulders beneath the thin skin.